Obelixor-Team/CodeMeld/README.md

 ### Extending with Custom Formatters

-The Code Combiner can be extended with custom formatters using a plugin-based architecture.
+CodeMeld can be extended with custom formatters using a plugin-based architecture.
 This allows you to define your own output formats and integrate them seamlessly with the `main.py` script.

 #### Creating a Custom Formatter Package